andyclarke-okta/Intro-to-Lists-and-Child-Flows/README.md

     1. Make sure a connection is selected for the “List Users with Filter” card.
     2. The only input should be Status, with “Active” selected as the value.
 2. Open the child flow, “[Child -1] Iterate List” in a new tab.
 3. Open the child flow, “[Slack] Send Slack Message” in a new tab.
+On the “Slack - Send Message to Channel” card, edit the “Channel ID” field to a channel that exists (i.e. “general”) in your Slack tenant.
 4. Scroll to the right, and make sure a connection is selected for “Slack -Send Message to Channel”.
 5. Open the child flow, “[Child -2] Reduce List” in a new tab.
-6. Turn both the parent and child flows on.
+6. Turn both the parent, Slack, and child flows on.

 Note: Slack is used to show an action on each processed List item and to show how a common action can be implemented in a Child Flow for reusability.
 Other Workflow connections such as O365 or GMail can be substituted.